Exelotl24/data-science-S2025/challenges/c02-michelson-assignment.md

 | 2            |  39 |     299858.5 |
 | 1            |  15 |     299808.0 |

-**Observations**: - Write your observations here! - Generally, as distinctness of the images decreases, mean velocity of light decreases as well.
-The difference between distinctnesses of 3 and 1 is noticably less than the difference between 2 and 1. - Why might your table differ from Michelson’s? - It looks like there is a difference with the significant figures in Michelson’s data, my table does not have a limit on significant figures and Michelson’s has 5.
+**Observations**: - Write your observations here! - Generally there is not a meaningful difference between the mean velocity values as distinctness changes.
+The difference values between distinctness of 1-3 and 2-3 are quite similar at 53.7 and 50.8 respectively.

+Why might your table differ from Michelson’s? - It looks like there is a difference with the significant figures in Michelson’s data, my table does not have a limit on significant figures and Michelson’s has 5.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of